arkanoryn/remote_day/README.md

 * The web application is accessible via: [http://localhost:3337/](http://localhost:3337/)

 ### Env variables
-> In React, the environment variable are accessible under the app via `process.env` and should be prefixed with `REACT_APP_`.
+> In React, the environment variables are accessible under the app via `process.env` and should be prefixed with `REACT_APP_`.
 >
 > In Elixir you need to use `System.get_env("VAR_NAME")`.

 ## Tests
 ### Elixir
 #### TDD
-As much as possible, I try to work using TDD, keeping the test suit up-to-date and an acceptable coverage.
+As much as possible, I try to work using TDD, keeping the test suite up-to-date and acceptable coverage.

-> _During development, it is really time consuming to start the docker-container again and again
+> _During development, it is really time-consuming to start the docker-container again and again
-> in order to run the tests suit._
+> in order to run the tests suite._
 >
 > _I therefore decided to add the `test.watch` dependency in order to run my elixir-tests every time
 > a file changes.
-Please note that you would therefore need to add the env' variables from docker
+Please note that you would need to add the env' variables from docker
 > in your env.
 This solution unfortunately does not work with docker._
 ```shell
 $> cd api